 On July 31, 2013, we formed the Operating Partnership.
-Hines Global REIT II Associates Limited Partnership made an initial investment of \$190,000 in limited partnership interests of the Operating Partnership and owned less than a 0.1% limited partnership interest in the Operating Partnership as of June 1, 2023.
+Hines Global REIT II Associates Limited Partnership made an initial investment of \$190,000 in limited partnership interests of the Operating Partnership and owns less than a 0.1% limited partnership interest in the Operating Partnership.
 Our Advisor owns the Special OP Units in the Operating Partnership, as described above in Certain Relationships and Related Transactions.